thomabir/astra/CONTRIBUTING.md

 ## Getting Help

-If you need any assistance or have questions about contributing to Astra, feel free to reach out to our development team at astra-dev@example.com.
+If you need any assistance or have questions about contributing to Astra, feel free to reach out to our development team in the issues tab.
 We are here to help!

 ## Code of Conduct